Hands-On Exercise, Step 1: Preparing the Weather Data¶

 doy_tmp = ncread([data_dir,filename],'day_of_year');

-% Also loading the "months" variable - most datasets don't have it, but
+% Also loading the "months" variable - most datasets won't have this, but

 % it will make more sophisticated projecting methods easier.
 This is